jacob187/fake-news-detector/README.md

 ## Features

-- Input a news article URL or text for analysis
+- Analyze the content using natural language processing techniques.
-- Analyze the content using natural language processing techniques
+- Generate a credibility score for the article.
-- Generate a credibility score for the article
+- Flag articles as potentially fake or reliable.
-- Flag articles as potentially fake or reliable
+- Generate meaningful visualtions.

 ## Installation

 1. Clone the repository: `git clone https://github.com/fake-news-detector.git`
-2. Ensure that you are using the specified python version is the .python-version file
+2. Ensure that you are using the specified python version is the .python-version file.
 3. Install the required dependencies: `pip install -r requirements.txt`
-4. Download the two csv files from [Kaggle](https://www.kaggle.com/datasets/bhavikjikadara/fake-news-detection)
+4. Download the two csv files from [Kaggle](https://www.kaggle.com/datasets/bhavikjikadara/fake-news-detection).
 5. Create the directories ./data/raw and ./data/processed
 6. Place the two csv files in ./data/raw